Restriction will continue, but selective relaxations in non-containment zones

 "The co-chair of the task force are member of the Niti Aayog and the principal scientific advisor to the government.
 Besides them, AYUSH, ICMR, Department of Science and Technology, Biotechnology, CSIR, DRDO, DG Health Services and Drug Controller are also its members," Agarwal said.

-He said 1,334 fresh Covid-19 cases were reported since Saturday with 27 deaths in the last 24 hours.
+He said 1,334 fresh COVID-19 cases were reported since Saturday with 27 deaths in the last 24 hours.
 Total cases stand at 15,712 and deaths at 507.
-As many as 2,231 Covid-19 patients, which is around 14.19 per cent, have been cured, Agarwal said.
+As many as 2,231 COVID-19 patients, which is around 14.19 per cent, have been cured, Agarwal said.

 Prime Minister Narendra Modi had announced that from April 20 selective relaxation will be given in some areas.
 In accordance to that, there will be some relaxations in non-containment zones from midnight, Agarwal said.